 As you’d expect from the name, deep tissue massage penetrates further into the muscle layers to offer relief from chronic musculoskeletal pain, stiffness and tension.
 The technique involves slow, deep strokes and sustained pressure over the entire body, with extra attention paid to any areas that need it.

-Sports massage targets injury or inflammation due to repetitive movement in a sport – think tennis elbow or shin splints.
-For athletes, regular sessions reduce your risk for injury, improve performance and increase flexibility.
-You can also schedule a sports massage after the big game or race for fast relief for your hard-working muscles.
-It can be full-body or focus on particular muscles.
+Sports massage targets injury or inflammation that results from repetitive movement in a sport – such as tennis elbow or shin splints.
+For athletes, regular sessions reduce the risk for injury, improve performance and increase flexibility.
+You can also schedule a sports massage after the big game or race, to attend to your hard-working muscles.
+It can be full body or a focus on particular muscles.

-In addition to the full-body massage styles listed above, our massage therapist draws on multiple traditions and bodywork techniques to address specific issues.
-These include:
+In addition to the full-body massage styles listed above, our massage therapist draws on the following traditions and bodywork techniques to address specific issues.

 Acupressure involves the massage of specific trigger points on the body to reduce pain.
 It’s based on the meridian system of traditional Chinese medicine, in which trigger points correspond with specific areas elsewhere in the body.
 For example, a pressure point just above the inner ankle is used to alleviate headaches and insomnia.

-This type of therapy involves the gentle manipulation of fascia on the head, neck and back.
+This type of therapy involves the gentle manipulation of the fascia (the strong, thin layer of connective tissue surrounding your muscles and organs) on the head, neck and back.
 It’s used to ease chronic pain and calm the nervous system.

 This style of reflexology therapy stimulates lateral zones on the back called metamers.
 These bands are believed to be connected to specific internal organs and the sympathetic nervous system through the spinal nerves.
 It’s used primarily for relief from anxiety, back pain and sciatica.

-Myofascial release is used during a massage to relax tightness in the fascia—the strong, thin layer of connective tissue surrounding your muscles and organs.
-This modality is mainly used to relieve pain and improve blood circulation.
+Myofascial release is used during a massage to relax tightness in the fascia and is used primarily to relieve pain and improve blood circulation.